Taylor Swift And Joe Alwyn Look Romantic In Rare Public Appearance In Malibu

 Taylor Swift and her boyfriend, Joe Alwyn, looked happy together in a rare public appearance this week.
-The pair were spotted taking a hike in Malibu on Wednesday.
-Taylor was was wearing a gray tank top and shorts with a sweater tied around her waist.
+The pair was spotted taking a hike in Malibu on Wednesday.
+Taylor was wearing a gray tank top and shorts with a sweater tied around her waist.
 The “Shake It Off” singer had her blonde hair pulled back into a ponytail.

 Us Weekly reports that Swift was holding onto Alwyn’s arm, which can be seen in tweets posted by Billboard and Daily Mail below.
 The magazine first reported Taylor and Joe dating in May 2017, but by all accounts have kept their romance mostly private.

-Taylor Swift is gearing up for her Reputation tour.
+Taylor Swift is gearing up for her “Reputation” tour.
 A source told Us in December that Joe Alwyn will be joining his sweetheart on the road.
 An insider claims that the 27-year-old British actor really appeals to the singing megastar because he’s confident and has his own career.
 She also likes the fact he doesn’t seek attention and is “low-key.”
-The source added that Joe “really loves” Taylor and she thinks he “might be the one.”
+The source added that Joe “really loves” Taylor, and she thinks he “might be the one.”

 As Billboard reports, Taylor’s romance with Joe is playing out less in the public eye than with her previous suitors.
-When the 28-year-old was dating Joe Jonas in 2008 and Tom Hiddleston in 2016, their relationship was in the spotlight.
+When the 28-year-old was dating Joe Jonas in 2008 and Tom Hiddleston in 2016, the relationships were in the spotlight.

 Taylor Swift makes rare public appearance with boyfriend Joe Alwyn & fans can’t contain their excitement https://t.co/A3QQ6be6Xg pic.twitter.com/ERXY2nuuGP